 Skip to content

 Based on a linkage study of Indigenous identification in deaths registration and the 2011 Census, the ABS revised its estimates of life expectancy of Indigenous people (see ‘Life expectancy’) .
 The levels of under-identification, which differed by age-group, jurisdiction and remoteness of residence, were taken into account for the new estimates of Indigenous life expectancy.
 The ABS noted that correction of the under-estimates of death numbers and rates would need similar adjustments.
 These findings confirm the caution that the ABS notes should be exercised in the interpretation of the estimates of Indigenous mortality, particularly estimates of trends over time .
 This caution is reflected in recent ABS publications that do not include detailed tables of Indigenous deaths, nor information about overall death rates.
 As a result, there is no consistency about the extent of information available for recent years.
 Reflecting this, readers should be aware that the following sections vary in terms of the years to which they relate.

 Comparison of Indigenous and non-Indigenous mortality needs to take account of differences in the age structures of the Indigenous and non-Indigenous populations using a process known as standardisation.
 (The process is also referred to as age-adjustment.)

 More detailed information about death rates is available for the five-year period 2006-2010 for people living in NSW, Qld, WA, SA and the NT .
-After age-adjustment, the death rate for Indigenous people living in those jurisdictions was 1.9 times the rate for non-Indigenous people in 2006-2010 (Table 5).
+After age-adjustment, the death rate for Indigenous people living in those jurisdictions was 1.9 times the rate for non-Indigenous people (Table 5).
 The rates for Indigenous people were highest in the NT (1,541 per 100,000) and WA (1,431 per 100,000).

 |Jurisdiction||Indigenous rate||Non-Indigenous rate||Rate ratio|